-The training function budget has the single largest increase in the 2024 proposed district budget.
-This results from two primary factors.
-1) Overtime for training was previously included in the operations function.
-This provided an inaccurate picture of both operations and training expenses.
-In 2024, training overtime is identified in the training function budget.
-2) The district will see increased expense for certification testing in 2024 due to the increase in volunteer firefighters, each of which requires both firefighter and hazardous materials responder certification.
-In addition, the district is in the process of filling in certification and qualification gaps among our full-time firefighters and officers.
+The training function budget is 33.63% higher than the 2024 amended budget.
+There are two major factors impacting this increase: 1) Filling in certification and qualification gaps among our full-time firefighters and officers.
 In most cases, these personnel have completed the requisite training or developed competency through experience but have not completed the requisite assessment for certification.
 Documented certification has a positive impact on the district's public protection class rating from the Washington Survey and Rating Bureau (WSRB).

-The district has also identified a need to increase the competency of our full-time, part-time, and volunteer members in technical rescue disciplines such as rope and swiftwater rescue.
-In 2024, rope rescue training will be expanded to improve our members' knowledge and skills.
-The 2024 training function budget includes funding to train two full-time staff as rope rescue technicians, expanding our instructor cadre for operations level training.
+2) The district has also identified a need to increase the competency of our full-time and volunteer members in technical rescue disciplines such as rope and swiftwater rescue.
+Rope rescue training was expanded to improve our members' knowledge and skills.
+The 2025 training function budget includes funding to train two full-time staff as rope rescue technicians, expanding our instructor cadre for operations level training.